Hagia Sophia or Ayasofya is probably the must-see historical site in Istanbul; a city that’s full of them.

 There’s a lot to process when you get in there.
 So, I’m going to give you a little help with some of the most important locales.
 Whether you don’t want to pay for the audio tour or guide, just want to impress someone with your knowledge of near eastern history, or you aren’t in Turkey and want to see what you’re missing out on.
 Here is a view of some of the most impressive sites in the world.

-The first thing you’ll notice when you finally get inside (Get a museum card so you don’t have to wait in line!) is the Imperial Door.
-This massive bronze door opened only when the Emperor arrived and sits beneath one of the most impressive mosaics, which I’ll mention later and opens up to an impressive view of the lower gallery where most of the attractions stand.
+The first thing you’ll notice when you finally get inside (Get a museum card, so you don’t have to wait in line!) is the Imperial Door.
+This massive bronze door opened only when the Emperor arrived and sat beneath one of the most impressive mosaics, which I’ll mention later and opens up to a majestic view of the lower gallery where most of the attractions stand.
 This is because churches at this time focused on the east side of their corridors.
-This trend continued when it became a mosque because Mecca is south-east of Istanbul and therefore the mihrab and other important facets are located in this area.
+This trend continued when it became a mosque because Mecca is south-east of Istanbul and therefore the mihrab and other vital facets are located in this area.
 Above the door sits one of the more famous mosaics, which I’ll talk about later.
-Also, when you enter there are two massive indents in the floors that were caused by two statues that stood for close to 1000 years.
+Also, when you enter, there are two massive indents in the floors that were caused by two statues that stood for close to 1000 years.

-The apse that is mentioned and picture above incurs quite the crowd in front of it.
-It was the main area for spectacles at Hagia Sophia.
+The apse that is mentioned and the picture above incurs quite the crowd in front of it.
+It was the central area for spectacles at Hagia Sophia.
 The throne directly faced another area that is of particular importance: The Omphalion.

 I find this to be such an important site because even though it has an unimposing appearance.
-It is the exact spot of the transference of authority for the most powerful person of the most powerful empire for about 1,000 years.
+It is the exact spot of the transference of authority for the most influential person of the most potent empire for about 1,000 years.

-Another fascinating aspect to the Museum is how it provides a contrast between Christian and Islamic history.
-The Islamic calligraphic roundels that hang from the walls amongst the numerous Christian mosaics.
+The Islamic calligraphic roundels that hang from the walls amongst the numerous Christian mosaics are another fascinating aspect of the Museum and provide a contrast between Christian and Islamic history.
 These roundels are the largest calligraphy plates in the world and spell the names of Allah, Mohammad, and six of Mohammad’s brothers.
-They were obviously placed during Aya Sofya’s transition into a mosque and illustrate the separation from Christian art and architecture.
+They were apparently placed during Aya Sofya’s transition into a mosque and illustrate the separation from Christian art and architecture.